 The mechanism used to setup how the nodes communicate with each other is called publish and subscribe.
 Sending messages is called publishing and receiving messages is called subscribing.
 For example when a light switch wants to control the lights in a kitchen, it publishes a message to the kitchen group, to which all the kitchen lights have subscribed to.

 Each publish and subscribe group have their own group or virtual addresses and the nodes either send messages to these addresses and receiving nodes listen to the messages send with these addresses.
 It is possible for a single node to publish or subscribe to multiple groups The figure below illustrates how publish and subscribe could be setup in a Bluetooth mesh network.

 Figure 12: Publish and Subscribe

-Using publish and subscribe has multiple benefits: first of all it’s easy to humans to understand the concept of groups and assign devices to them.
+Using publish and subscribe has multiple benefits, as follows.
+First, it’s easy for humans to understand the concept of groups and assign devices to them.
 Publish and subscribe also simplifies the initial configuration of devices and messaging in a Bluetooth mesh network and most importantly publish subscribe significantly simplifies the life cycle management of mesh nodes.
-What it means is that when a new Bluetooth mesh node added to a network or an existing node is replaced only that node needs to be configured with the publish and subscribe settings and rest of the network nodes can remain unchanged and unware of the change.
+What it means is that when a new Bluetooth mesh node added to a network or an existing node is replaced, only that node needs to be configured with the publish and subscribe settings and rest of the network nodes can remain unchanged and unware of the change.

 Now, let’s give an example of this.
 As almost all devices can be turned On or Off, Bluetooth mesh model specification defines a generic On/Off model client and server.
 The general definition for the generic On/Off model definition looks like this: